OceanShare/OceanShare-iOS/README.md

 * Open 'OceanShare.xcworkspace' in Xcode.
 * Open 'OceanShare' in the 'Project Navigator'.
 * Define a Team name in the 'Signin' Part.
+* Download the 'GoogleService-info.plist' file in the Firebase console and put it in the 'OceanShare' directory.
 * If needed, in 'OceanShare-iOS' directory, run:
 ```
 >>> pod install